 - The budget and purpose of the grants was also expanded to include art and other community purposes in addition to Health and Human Services.

-- Approved grant funds will be distributed in March 2019.
+- Approved grant funds will be distributed in spring 2020.

 Grant Evaluation Criteria:

-Approved grant monies will be distributed in March of 2019.
-The Town Council adopted the following criteria for the Citizen’s Grant Review Board to use for the 2018-2019 grant cycle:
+Approved grant monies will be distributed in spring of 2020.
+The Town Council adopted the following criteria for the Citizen’s Grant Review Board to use for the 2019-2020 grant cycle: